thephpleague/html-to-markdown/README.md

 - Reference-style labels (with src and href links in the footnotes) are not used.
 Links and images are all referenced inline.
 - Blockquotes aren't line wrapped (makes them easier to edit).

-###Differences to other PHP-based html2markdown tools
+###Architecture notes

 html2markdown is about 450 lines.
 It's a single file with no dependencies.
 It uses native DOM manipulation libraries (DOMDocument), not regex voodoo, to convert code.
-That means it's easy to maintain and contribute to.
+I'd appreciate your help with any bug fixes and improvements.

+###Contributors

+My thanks to [unlight](https://github.com/unlight) and [iamthes](https://github.com/iamthes) for their contributions.

 ###How it works
 html2markdown creates a DOM tree from the supplied HTML, walks through the tree, and converts each node to a text node, starting from the most deeply nested node and working inwards towards the root node.

-It currently only converts nodes up to three elements deep, because Markdowned documents don't tend to be much deeper than this.
-I hope to change this to convert documents of any depth.

-###TODO

-- Refactor get_markdown() to convert tags irrespective of nested position, and irrespective of depth.
+###TO-DO

+- Support for nested lists and lists inside blockquotes.

 ###Trying to convert Markdown to HTML?